Frequently Asked Questions

 • .txt files for generic input lists

 The format is auto-detected.
-Just select your file and stage·left figures out the rest.
+Just select your file and load·in figures out the rest.
 See the Console Import guide for full details.

 Does it work offline?